 From street level, most stations were accessed from ground floor or basement level of tenements and shops that were already in situ.
 Some of the smaller stops such as West Street and Kinning Park had their own small brick built entrance building but for the most part, the station frontages were of the 'blink and you'll miss it' category!

-Of all the stations on the line, one building stood out as being the most impressive, that was St Enoch.
+As much as the majority of the stations could be at best described as being 'non descript', one building stood out as being impressive, that was St Enoch Subway Station.
 St Enoch station is based in St Enoch Square, right outside the imposing hotel and frontage of St Enoch Railway Station (which has long since been demolished and replaced by the St Enoch Shopping Centre), the ornate brown sandstone building, as well as being the entrance to the original station, also featured the headquarters and board room of the Glasgow District Subway Company on the first floor.
 The building survives today, having been jacked up onto a new concrete base and moved a few metres further into the square during the 1977-80 refurbishment of the system, however it found other uses, firstly as a travel centre and laterally as a Cafe Nero Coffee Shop.

 Track, signalling and Depot

 The track was laid to the unusual gauge of 4ft, which the system retains to this day.
 The Outer Circle is 6.57 miles long and the Inner Circle is 6.55 miles long.